 Me: No, I’m not paying for her to more than likely not show up.
 We can listen to her perform live on YouTube at my place!
 She’ll def be there.

 Friend: Hey Jewels, do you want to go clubbing with me and stand on some couches?

 Me: Girl, I’m not paying to be in a sweatbox.
 Besides, I can only party once every couple of months.
 How about we catch up on How to Get Away with Murder?

 While the content of your conversations with friends may be different, the essence of them is the same: many of us are constantly invited to places.
 Being social is vital to our health, but it can get expensive.
 Here are some tips to help you manage this expense:

-- Google free activities in your city: You will be surprise how many cool free things there are to do!
+Google free activities in your city: You will be surprised by how many cool free things there are to do!
 It’s important to provide some alternatives when you say no.

 3. Accumulate Frequent Flyer Mileage

 Make sure to sign up for frequent flyer programs and collect mileage on your travels.
 Over time, this can be useful!
 My friend booked all her flights for her a seven-country global excursion using miles from United Mileage Plus program.
 Her mother, who travels a lot for work, also donated miles to her daughter’s trip.
 Read more about how she did it here.